-Before understanding the differences between Bitcoin and Ethereum, you must know what each entails.
-So, what is Bitcoin?
-Bitcoin is a cryptocurrency; that means that it is a medium of exchange that is encrypted and nearly impossible to trace.
+Bitcoin is the first cryptocurrency to emerge in 2009.
+It is a medium of exchange that is encrypted and nearly impossible to trace.
 Transactions made through this coin are anonymous except for the origin and destination addresses for each operation.
-They were created by Satoshi Nakamoto and launched in 2009; while the origin of Bitcoin is attributed to that name, no one knows who Nakamoto is, or even if it is just one person.
-Since its launch, the cryptocurrency started to earn a following thanks to its promises of modernising the economy through decentralisation.
+Bitcoin was created by Satoshi Nakamoto and launched in 2009; while the origin of Bitcoin is attributed to that name, no one knows who Nakamoto is, or even if it is just one person.
+People have invested in bitcoin primarily because it promises to “decentralize” how financial markets work and how the common person can take charge of his/her finances.

-Decentralisation is often mentioned when speaking of cryptocurrencies and Bitcoin started it by introducing the concept of a blockchain platform as well as the chain itself.
+Bitcoin introduced to the world the technology of blockchain, a decentralized way of conducting transactions.
 The promises of a decentralised economy come from the fact that anyone with the appropriate computing power and equipment can record transactions into it.
 Why transactions?
 Because the blockchain acts like Bitcoin’s public ledger, where all movements from one address to another are recorded.
-The main objective for Bitcoin is to be a medium of exchange; that is to replace what we know today as “money” or fiat currencies as the main unit of value.
+The main objective for Bitcoin is to be a medium of exchange – that is to replace what we know today as “money” or fiat currencies as the main unit of value.
 The strengths it has to become what it aims to do are its security, privacy, and efficiency.
 What drives the price for Bitcoin is its spread acceptance and confidence, which are driven by those advantages.

 Why is Ethereum so influential?
 Well, because its blockchain takes what Bitcoin brought and elevates it to a whole new level.
 It not only allows for the transmission of value; those previously mentioned smart contracts are a revolutionary technology which was introduced by this platform.
 They are self-executing programmes that activate as soon as specified conditions are made.
 Users of the Ethereum platform can create their own smart contracts and set everything from their requirements to the actions they perform.
 As such, smart contracts can be used for virtually everything, from escrow services to communications.
 Another reason for its influence is the creation of the ERC20 token “template”, which started the ICO craze of 2017.

-People tend to think that, as we said previously, everything built on top of a blockchain is a cryptocurrency.
-After all, if Bitcoin is built over a blockchain, and it is a crypto coin, then everything else is one as well.
-Let us tell you, that is definitely not the case; not even having a crypto token makes something a cryptocurrency.
+The main misconception comes from the fact that not everything built on blockchain is a cryptocurrency.
 Both platforms are currently being treated, and traded, as a medium of exchange.
-And, while they CAN be used as such, that does not make them have the same innate functionality or the same goal.
 Comparing Bitcoin vs Ethereum is seen like comparing a Dollar with a Euro, while it is actually more akin to comparing a Dollar with salt or silver and gold coins.

 Despite their similarities, both platforms, and even the concepts, are very different from one another.
 That is a fact that we couldn’t keep quiet even while mentioning their similarities.
 While they are technically almost equals, they are fundamentally very different.
 Not only do they have different features, but they even have different objectives and purposes.
 To the eyes of those who are only interested in trading and exchanging Ethereum and Bitcoin, and even other cryptocurrencies, they are almost the same thing.
 Not just as numbers and assets, but as concepts, too.
 It is easy to clump cryptocurrencies together and ignore the fact that there is a whole platform behind them, not just the blockchain, but also a plethora of goals and features.